Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Experimental Design

-\paragraph{Influence Estimation:} Influence estimation is a node regression task that predicts the activation probability for each node in a graph.
-Given a set of seed nodes that are initially activated and an influence diffusion model, the goal is to predict the likelihood that each node will become active after the diffusion process ends \cite{xia2021deepis}.
-This task has significant real-world applications, including viral marketing campaigns, epidemic modelling, social media information spread, and technology adoption forecasting.
-Traditional algorithms designed for this task rely on computationally expensive Monte Carlo simulations that run thousands of diffusion scenarios to estimate probabilities, making them impractical for large networks or real-time applications \cite{xia2021deepis}.
-GNN-based methods can directly learn these probabilities from graph structure, reducing computational complexity from exponential to linear.
-Modeling complex relationships is crucial in influence estimation because diffusion involves multi-hop dependencies where a node's activation depends on cascading effects through longer paths and community structures, not just immediate neighbors.
-Avoiding oversmoothing is particularly critical here since diffusion estimation typically requires GNNs with more than 2-4 layers to capture multi-step propagation dynamics.
+Influence estimation predicts activation probabilities for nodes given initial seeds and a diffusion model, with applications to epidemic forecasting, viral marketing, and information spread \cite{xia2021deepis}.
+Traditional algorithms rely on computationally expensive Monte Carlo simulations, making them impractical for large-scale networks or time-critical applications \cite{xia2021deepis}.
+GNN-based methods reduce complexity from exponential to linear by learning probabilities directly from network structure.
+We evaluate on both progressive (Linear Threshold) and non-progressive (Susceptible-Infected-Susceptible) diffusion models, capturing scenarios from one-time adoption to cyclical epidemic dynamics.
+Modeling complex relationships in influence estimation is critical because diffusion involves multi-hop dependencies where spreading occurs both within similar groups (homophily) and across boundaries (heterophily).
+Avoiding oversmoothing is essential since diffusion modeling requires deeper GNNs ( more than 2-4 layers) to capture multi-step propagation dynamics through multiple degrees of separation.